- Harald Zwart

 - Release Date

 The Pink Panther 2 is a comedy that doesn’t make an effort to make us laugh.
 The setups rely on outlandish physical humor and fall flat, and by flat I don’t mean that an anvil falls on Inspector Jacques Clouseau’s head, compressing him into a cartoon-like accordion.
 Rather, it’s just not funny.
-Steve Martin continues his uninspired performance as the Inspector, complete with an intentionally bad French accent, over-the-top stupidity, and plenty of redundant references to his poor pronunciation of “hamburger.”
+Steve Martin continues his uninspired performance as the Inspector, complete with an intentionally bad French accent, over-the-top stupidity, and poor pronunciation of “hamburger.”

 Sporting an international cast, the movie prefers to present celebrities versus characters.
 Clouseau partners with a “Dream Team” of detectives from all over the world, played by the likes of Andy Garcia, Alfred Molina, Yuki Matsuzaki, and India’s “Most Beautiful Woman in the World” Aishwarya Rai Bachchan.
 Each represents their respective countries with ingrained stereotypes.
 Jeremy Irons appears briefly and pointlessly as the suspected thief.
 Emily Mortimer and Jean Reno return as Clouseau’s secretarial love interest Nicole and sidekick Ponton, respectively.
 And Lilly Tomlin plays an instructor of political correctness who attempts to cure Clouseau of his mild racism and sexism, albeit unsuccessfully (thus sending the message to children in the audience that racial and sexual stereotypes are charming and inevitable).